 In his jewellery Louis Tiffany used sapphires from Montana and tourmalines from Maine in combination with his own ‘favrile’ glass and enamel.
 His lasting memorial was to be as the creator of jewelled works of art that were appreciated in their own right without any consideration to their intrinsic value.

 Tiffany’s post-war renaissance

 The Great Depression and World War Two hit Tiffany & Co. hard, and recovery was slow.
 In 1955, however, the firm was taken over by Walter Hoving, who sparked a turnaround in its fortunes.
-A year later, Parisian jewellery designer Jean Schlumberger opened his salon at Tiffany’s, and in 1961 Breakfast at Tiffany’s, starring Audrey Hepburn, was released, proving to be a powerful advertisement for the company.
+A year later, Parisian jewellery designer Jean Schlumberger opened his salon at Tiffany’s, and when Breakfast at Tiffany’s, starring Audrey Hepburn, was released in 1961, it proved a powerful advertisement for the company.

 Jean Schlumberger (1907-1987) started his career in Paris in the 1930s as a designer of costume jewellery for the renowned couturier Elsa Schiaparelli.
 By the end of the decade he was creating fine jewellery for a discerning clientele.